 How to plat your Vanocka

-If this is your first attempt in making platted bread, I would suggest to secure the bread with wooden skewers – use about 3 and space them out.
-The dough is going to double in size and sometimes has a habit of sliding down – as you can see it’s quite a tall structure.
+If this is your first attempt in making platted bread, I would suggest securing the bread with wooden skewers – use about 3 and space them out.
+The dough might spread out as it’s going to double in size and sometimes has a habit of sliding down – as you can see it’s quite a tall structure.

 My grandad always used the wooden skewers to keep the dough straight and afterwards masked the little holes from skewers with extra flaked almonds glued with a bit of egg white.
 I only know because I saw him once and made me promise I won’t tell anyone!
 He was always feeling quite smug when all the family and friends praised him on beautifully turned out Vanocka!
 The trick is to use the browned flaked almonds that fell of the Vanocka as it baked, not a fresh ones…

 Vanocka keeps really well and I’ve never had any problems with mould developing, but store it in the same way as you would bread.
 If you want to refresh your Vanocka, you can always warm in up gently in the oven for few minutes on 180C.

 Once cool, freeze some if you like and share the rest with your friends and family over a cup of coffee!
 This Traditional Czech Christmas Bread – Vanocka is traditionally eaten on Christmas day and I remember we would always had it for breakfast (!) with chicory coffee.